paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-163-military-claims.md

 (5) the claim is not allowed to be settled and paid under any other provision of law; and

-(6) the claim is substantiated as prescribed in regulations prescribed by the Secretary of Defense under subsection (g).
+(6) the claim is substantiated as prescribed in regulations prescribed by the Secretary of Defense under subsection (h).

 **(c) Liability.—**